Cary Howitson

 Cody Holland

-Cody joins CAL ICH as the Homelessness Data Analyst after working the past several years in education.
+Cody joins CAL ICH as the Dashboard Specialist after working the past several years in education.
 He began as school IT Specialist, where he worked for 2 years managing device enrollment and providing technology services for K12 staff and students.
 Drawn to the energy he saw inside the classroom; he enrolled in the Sacramento County Office of Education Intern Program where he completed his Mathematics credential while working full time as a classroom teacher.
 He has spent 5 years teaching middle and high school math and computer science.
 Topics included Integrated Math, AP Calculus, Intro to Programming (with JavaScript), and Intro to Data Science (with R).

 Homelessness and housing insecurity has had a major impact on Cody and his immediate family.
 While working to complete his Bachelor’s in Mathematics at UC Davis, his parents and younger sibling experienced episodes of unsheltered homelessness and housing instability.
 Witnessing the challenges that they faced and working to provide them support as they navigated sheltered living and other assistance programs, has had a lasting impact on his view of homelessness.
 Cody feels strongly that homelessness can impact anyone experiencing the wrong combination of bad luck and financial hardships.
 He is excited to work to support more accessible and effective efforts to prevent and end homelessness across the state.
 Outside of work, you will find Cody in the garden or cooking in the kitchen.